apatry/neo4j-lucene4-index/README.md

 This project ports version 1.9.M01 of [neo4j-lucene-index](https://github.com/neo4j/community/tree/master/lucene-index) from Lucene 3.5 to Lucene 4.
 It has not been thoroughly tested yet, but it seems to work well.
-Once `neo4j-lucene4-index` is cloned and installed (`mvn install`), you can use it from maven with the following dependencies:
+Once `neo4j-lucene4-index` is cloned and installed (`mvn license:format install`), you can use it from maven with the following
+dependencies:

 ```xml
 <dependency>